 The school complies with all fire safety laws and will conduct fire drills in accordance with state law.
 Specific instructions on how to proceed will be provided to students by their teachers who will be responsible for safe, prompt, and orderly evacuation of the building.
-The alarm signal for fire drills consists of a continuous siren, voice announcement and flashing lights.
+The alarm signal for fire drills consists of a continuous siren, and flashing lights.

 Tornado drills will be conducted during tornado season using the procedures provided by the State.
-The alarm signal for tornadoes is different from the alarm signal for fires and lock down drills and consists of intermittent siren and or voice announcement.
+The alarm signal for tornadoes is different from the alarm signal for fires and lock down drills and consists of voice announcement and flashing blue lights/with sirens.